 - Available to Erasmus Students: No

-The course consists of an independent field geomorphological and geological mapping dissertation (minimum 18 days) conducted pre-sessional, developed during Semester 1, and completed in early Semester 2.
+The course consists of an independent dissertation conducted pre-sessional, developed and completed during Semester 1.

 Requirements of Entry

 Normally completion of Level 3 Earth Science courses at a mean of D3.